119 Blog

 • a relatively small group of people having religious beliefs or practices regarded by others as strange or sinister.

-Being considered to be a small group of people is subjective.
+Being considered to be a "small group of people" is subjective.
 It is difficult to say how many place themselves in a doctrinal box called “Hebrew Roots.”
 It is certainly tens of thousands, perhaps hundreds of thousands; but mainstream Christianity certainly has more numbers.
-Those in Hebrew Roots would be small in comparison to the numbers of those in mainstream Christianity.
+Those in Hebrew Roots would be small in comparison to the number of those in mainstream Christianity.

 If Hebrew Roots is considered a small group, it is also certain that many in the Christian community believe that the common beliefs in Hebrew Roots are rather “strange.”

-In that case, 119 Ministries would indeed be considered a cult in the eyes of mainstream Christianity.
+In that case, those who share 119 Ministries understandings of Scripture would indeed be considered a cult in the eyes of mainstream Christianity.

-Here are some typical Christian thoughts on Hebrew Roots:
+Here are some typical Christian thoughts on Hebrew Roots from the Now the End Begins website:

 Other claims include the notion that no one can truly understand the New Testament until they are fluent in Hebrew…